 Alright friends, here’s what you need to know.
 First and foremost…

 If you do have an STI, life will go on.
 It’s easy to feel lost or vulnerable in a sea of online information, but steer clear of those gnarly google searches.
 They won’t do you any good.
-The reality is STIs and STds have been overblown by the pharmaceutical industry.
+The reality is STIs have been overblown by the pharmaceutical industry.
 Many are curable and all are manageable.
 Treatment is the most important step!
 And all you need to know is where you can access ob/gyn services in a timely manner.
 If you don’t know, contact your local Planned Parenthood.
-Or google our co-founder, Claire (email@example.com), because she loves helping people with this kind of thing.
+Or email our Co-founder, Claire (email@example.com), because she loves helping people with this kind of thing.

 Next up: take care of your emotions, lovely!
 Self-love is the best medicine.
 Bubbly baths, candy, anyway you know how.
 Release the stigma society pushes on STIs and realize how little it will affect your full life.